Homogeneous Riemannian manifolds with non-trivial nullity: The nullity of homogeneous spaces

 Observe, from the affine Killing equation (\ref {affK}), that a Killing field $X$ lies in the nullity distribution if and only if the Nomizu tensor $\nabla X$ is parallel.
 Below we show that a Killing field $X\neq 0$ that lies in the nullity must be tangent to the (local) Euclidean de Rham factor.
 We were unable to find this result in the literature.

 \begin {prop} Let $M$ be a homogeneous Riemannian manifold without Euclidean (local) de Rham factor.
 Assume that the nullity distribution $\nu $ of $M$ is non-trivial.
-Then there exists no Killing field $ X\neq 0$ of $M$ such that $X$ lies in $\nu$. \end {prop}
+Then there exists no Killing field of $M$, not identically zero, such that $X$ is always tangent to $\nu$. \end {prop}